TimNeubrander/pstmp/README.md

 - forked/multiverse discussion splitting
 -

-On-ramp 3.
+## On-ramp 3.
 Create Pseudonymous account/identity

+User Facing identity presentation
 - Pseudonymous accounts create the basis for reputational systems.
 ActivityPub uses "Actor" ID
+- Some users will want to connect a subset of pseudonyms to "real world" identities (verified accounts
 - Balance privacy and transparency.
-Allow complete privacy or transparency to start and allow transition to openess (not required) or allow alternate pseudonyms for public figure to allow private engagement.
+Allow complete privacy or transparency to start and allow transition to openness (not required) or allow alternate pseudonyms for public figure to allow private engagement.

 Entity (Actor?) -> Delegates (trusted device/app/self-host) -> Identities -> Pseudonym(s) on platform
 Core User Trust -> iPhone -> User Work (user-work@example.com) -> Display: @user@mastodon.social, ID: (Pseudonym hash)

 Challenges
 - How can community protect participants (different responsibility models for different communities?)
+- Stolen identity resolution (may require trust/proof)
+- If proof who validates?
+(Some validation systems require uploading of government issues documentation)

+## On-ramp 4.
+Reputation systems

+Is it possible to have an open federated moderation system?
+Many existing reputation systems rely on opacity ("Security Reasons") for proper functioning as almost all systems are instituted to prevent harm from "bad" actors

+What is reputation?
+- reputation is metadata (contextualized?) about an instantiation of an entity that is not controlled (must not be controlled??) by that entity
+- May be used to limit access to platform

+Existing reputation systems
+- email spam filtering (Domain, Account, message)
+- voting systems like reddit, youtube
+- Interaction tracker (engagement, click, stop scroll signals)
+- Captcha completion

+Challenges
+- Well implemented reputation systems foster trust in platforms, and may be the basis for continued platform participation for the platform's users
+- "Fairness" platforms that implement "unfair" reuptation systems may lose trust

 Discussions among entities can be transformed into a collection of messages.
 Stored messages combined necessary metadata may be used to fully or partially reconstruct discussions from the perspective of participants.